isomerpages/moe-rgps/_programme/Environmental Education.md

 |![](/images/Enviro%20Edu/the%20bees%20are%20getting%20placed%20in%20a%20cardboard%20box.jpg)|![](/images/Enviro%20Edu/Goodbye%20bees.jpg)|
 |The bees are getting placed in a cardboard box, ready to be transported to their new home.|Goodbye, bees!
 Thank you for all your hard work making sure we have a healthy eco-system.
 With you around, life is so much more colourful.|

-At RGPS, our goal is to nurture every RGPS pupil to become a steward of the environment.
-We believe that part of making life better for others is to take a proactive approach to protecting the environment for current and future generations.
-Through the various projects and initiatives implemented throughout RGPS, we aim to meet these 3 objectives:

-1. To increase awareness of environmental issues among pupils and staff
-2. To maximise recycling
-3. To minimise the use of non-renewable resources

-To achieve these objectives, RGPS adopts a multi-pronged approach.
-Firstly, the teachers infuse environmental topics into the curriculum by teaching about it explicitly.
-Second, there are a variety of structures in place to ensure consistency and sustainability of our environmental efforts.
-Third, we engage stakeholders to build an RGPS community that champions sustainability.
-Fourth, RGPS sets Key Performance Indicators to ensure the efficient and optimal utilisation of resources.

-The pictures below provide a glimpse into the various approaches that RGPS takes.